nino/lua-audio/README.md

-# Really bad Lua binding for libaudio
+# Really bad Lua binding for miniaudio

 Compile the library with `make lib` and then you should be able to use it as shown in `use.lua`.
 Currently seems to work with Lua v5.4 but not Lua v5.1.
 I'm